Skip to main content

 Key Features

-• Renders chat prompts from a list of ChatMessage objects or Jinja2 template strings.
+• Renders chat prompts from Jinja2 templates in ChatMessage format.

-• Supports images in prompts through the templatize_part filter.
+• Supports images in prompts using the templatize_part filter.

 Configuration